 - Auditorium design, particularly concert hall and museum design: assistance with initial concert hall or museum design programmes, assistance with works management, with the cultural mission, etc.

-- Financial engineering: recognized as a national and international reference in its field, the Museum of Music is often solicited for occasional or longer-term consultancies.
+- Financial engineering: recognized as a national and international reference in its field, the Musée de la musique is often solicited for occasional or longer-term consultancies.
 For example, since 2006 the Museum has collaborated in designing the Musical Instrument Museum of Phoenix, USA, which was inaugurated in 2010.

-- Digitisation of sound archives: the Philharmonie de Paris has also acquired experience in digitising sound archives, becoming a leader in partner projects with other institutions, such as orchestras and music documentation centres.
+- Digitisation of sound archives: the Cité de la musique - Philharmonie de Paris has also acquired experience in digitising sound archives, becoming a leader in partner projects with other institutions, such as orchestras and music documentation centres.

-- Pioneering educational engineering: the Philharmonie de Paris participates in numerous European projects and is regularly consulted in the field of artistic and musical education, in particular regarding its educational activities in non-Western musical culture and technique.
+- Pioneering educational engineering: the Cité de la musique - Philharmonie de Paris participates in numerous European projects and is regularly consulted in the field of artistic and musical education, in particular regarding its educational activities in non-Western musical culture and technique.